CassioML/cassio-website/docs/index.md

 but of course you can use any Cassandra installation, provided you adapt the few lines of code that connect to your database.

-!!! info "Experimental Cassandra features"
+!!! info "Vector-search Cassandra"

-    Some of the features rely on the "Vector Search" capabilities, which are being added to Cassandra right now.
+    Some of the features rely on the "Vector Search" capabilities, which are being added to Cassandra right now, but have not yet made it to Cassandra official releases.

     If you want to use these, you have several options: you can make sure the Astra DB instance you create is